vstinner/vstinner.github.io/draft/isolate_subinterpreters.rst

 :slug: isolate-subinterpreters
 :authors: Victor Stinner

-This article is about the work done in 2019 and 2020 in Python to better isolate subinterpreters.
-The final goal is to
+This article is about the work done in Python in 2019 and 2020 to better isolate subinterpreters.
+The final goal is to be able run multiple interpreters in parallel, like one interpreter per CPU, each interpreter would run in its own thread of the same process.
+The principle is the same than the multiprocessing module and has the same limitations: no Python object can be shared directly between two interpreters.
+Later, we can imagine helpers to share Python mutable objects using proxies which would prevent race conditions.

 Why isolating subinterpreters?
 ==============================